-Here are the top economic releases expected this week, including the media forecast of analysts surveyed by Reuters and the last report figure.
-It also includes a snapshot of key figures for the world’s largest economies.
+The table below lists the top economic releases expected this week, including the media forecast of analyst surveyed by Reuters and the last reported figure.
+The bottom half is a snapshot of key economic figures for the world’s largest economies.